Coast to Coast Fever

 Coast to Coast Fever is the third solo album by Canadian singer-songwriter David Wiffen.
 He is assisted on the album by fellow Canadian folkie Bruce Cockburn, who plays guitar, bass and celeste, and also produced the album.
 The best-known tracks are "Skybound Station", "Coast to Coast Fever", "Smoke Rings", "We Have Had Some Good Times" and "Lucifer's Blues".
 Seven of the ten songs were written by Wiffen.

 History

 The album was released in 1973, and was heavily promoted by United Artists, and received positive reviews and substantial radio play.
 It was nominated for a 1974 Juno Award in the "Best Folk Album" category, but lost to Gordon Lightfoot's Old Dan's Records.
+It reached #82 on the Canadian charts.

+The single "Coast to Coast Fever" was #60 for two weeks on the Canadian AC charts and "White Lines" made a brief appearance at #98.